modin-project/modin/docs/modin_xgboost.rst

 Distributed XGBoost on Modin (experimental)
 ===========================================

-Modin provides own effective implementation of a distributed XGBoost machine learning algorithm on Modin DataFrames.
+Modin provides an implementation of distributed XGBoost machine learning algorithm on Modin DataFrames.
 Please note that this feature is experimental and behavior or interfaces could be changed.

 Install XGBoost on Modin
 ------------------------

-Modin comes with all the dependencies exclude of ``xgboost`` package by default.
+Modin comes with all the dependencies except ``xgboost`` package by default.
-Currently, the distributed XGBoost on Modin supports the Ray backend only, therefore, see the `installation page`_ for more information on installing Modin with the Ray backend.
+Currently, distributed XGBoost on Modin is only supported on the Ray backend, therefore, see the `installation page`_ for more information on installing Modin with the Ray backend.
 To install ``xgboost`` package you can use ``pip``: